az-cat/HPC-az-gfs/README.md

 ## Process
 ### Architecture
 #### Storage Deployment
 There are four different types of storage that will be used for this HPC cluster.
+Using the default configuration there is over 33TB available for this compute cluster.
 - Physically Attached Storage as a *burst buffer*, located at `/mnt/resource` on each node
-- NFS shared from the jumpbox and located at `/mnt/resource/scratch`, created in the hn-setup script here: [hn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/script/hn-setup_gfs.sh#L58-L72)
+- NFS shared from the jumpbox and located at `/mnt/scratch`, created in the hn-setup script here: [hn-setup_gfs.sh](https://github.com/tanewill/azhpc_gfs/blob/master/script/hn-setup_gfs.sh#L58-L72)
 - GFS shared from the storage cluster mounted at `/mnt/gfs`, created using Batch Shipyard, [link](http://batch-shipyard.readthedocs.io/en/latest/65-batch-shipyard-remote-fs/), here in [create_cluster.sh](https://github.com/tanewill/azhpc_gfs/blob/master/create_cluster.sh#L34-L39)
-- Azure Files share mounted to the jumpbox, the size can be altered by increasing the quota here: [create_cluster.sh](https://github.com/tanewill/azhpc_gfs/blob/master/create_cluster.sh#L66)
+- Three 5TB Azure Files shares mounted to the jumpbox at `/mnt/lts1`,`/mnt/lts2`,`/mnt/lts3`.
+This is a CIFS share and can be mounted to both the Windows and Linux operating systems.
+These Azure File shares are subject to performance limits specified [here](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#azure-files-limits).
+The size can be altered by increasing the quota here: [create_cluster.sh](https://github.com/tanewill/azhpc_gfs/blob/master/create_cluster.sh#L66)

 Below is an image that attempts to visualize the needed storage structure for an example workload.
 The Physically attached storage is the temporary storage, the GFS is for the 'campaign' data that supports multiple workloads, finally the Azure Files share is for long term data retention.